violet-suber/lets-get-functional/README.md

 ## Setup

-0. If you haven't released your lodown library to `npm` (node package manager), follow the steps in this video to do so (using your npm username to create a unique name for your library):
+0. If you haven't released your lodown library to `npm` (node package manager), follow the steps in this video to do so (using your GitHub username to create a unique name for your library):

     <a href="https://docs.npmjs.com/getting-started/publishing-npm-packages" target="_blank">publishing-npm-packages</a>